The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 Before handover, you should have had communication with the homeowner.
 We usually send an extensive document with a whole range of questions and information for them to fill out.

-This is a document that we have created over the past 4 years – I agree it might be a little over the top, but, it’s always better to have more information than you need, right?
+This is a document we have created over the past four years.
+I agree that it might be a little over the top, but it’s always better to have more information than you need.
 You don’t want to be calling the homeowner to ask where the dogs poo bags are while they are poolside drinking a mimosa, do you?

-Before you move in, at the very least you should know what your duties are going to be while you are in charge of the house.
+Before you move in, at the very least, you should know your duties while you are in charge of the house.
 This includes:

 • Animal care and schedule